Call-Me-Doc/origins_lore_/Characters/CallMeDoc_.md

  // [[Noble_Oraiste]]'s child (does not know)

 Quotes
- "as long as you don't break anyone else's shit, I don't really care" - Doc, after being asked if someone could build at [[Subject 54]] for the 3rd time that day
+ //"as long as you don't break anyone else's shit, I don't really care" - Doc, after being asked if someone could build at [[Subject 54]] for the 3rd time that day